-Restocking of Seatrouts
+Restocking of Sea trout

 Local fish, in local waters

-As part of the Sea trout project, in 2001 a group of interested parties set up a new sea-trout hatchery on Fyn, called Fyns Laksefisk (“Fyn’s Salmonids”).
-Sea trout which are caught by electro-fishing in the watercourses are brought here in the autumn.
-The resulting fry and smolts are reared, and released 3 – 12 months later in the same watercourses.
-This provides the best possible genetic suitability for the Fyn watercourses, with the motto “Fyn fish in Fyn waters”.
-The natural population
+In 2021, As part of the Sea trout project, a group of interested parties set up a new sea-trout hatchery on Fyn, called Fyns Laksefisk (“Fyn’s Salmonids”).
+Sea trout which are caught by electro-fishing in the local rivers are brought here in the autumn.
+They are kept separate according to where on Fyn and the islands they are caught.
+This is very important, as the smolts that are later released, will be released in the same area, as where there “parents” where electro-fished 1.5 years earlier.
+This provides the best possible genetic suitability for the Fyn watercourses, with the motto “Funen fish from Funen waters”.

 The large number of trout are more than just a desirable catch for anglers.
 They also help to strengthen the natural population.
 Today trout ascend 25 of the watercourses on Fyn.
 To ensure that the new fish passages function as intended, and to monitor the ascent of the sea trout, the County of Fyn has installed electronic fish counters at selected passages.
 The counters record the date and time when sea trout pass and whether they are moving up or downstream.
 They also record the length and height of the trout, which means the weight can be calculated fairly accurately.
 The counters show that large numbers of sea trout swim through the new passages to spawn, and studies further upstream show that the population of fry in the watercourse increases when fish obstacles are removed.
 The sea-trout has returned to Fyn.